carafizi1/carafizi1/README.md

 ### Hello.
-I'm Gabriel Carafizi, but mostly everyone calls me by my surname and i like it 💁
+I'm Gabriel Carafizi, but mostly everyone calls me by my surname soooo 💁

 I'm a fullstack developer, working with e-commerces at ACCT, using VTEX infrastructure.
 Currently i'm working using React with TypeScript & GraphQL at the front-end, and Node.js with TypeScript over Koa.js & GraphQL at the back-end.